 Welcome to the Metro Detroit Brazilian Jiu-Jitsu Academy.
-We have four great locations to serve you!
-Conveniently located in Shelby Township, Rochester Hills, Macomb Township and Washington Township.
+We have 3 great locations to serve you!
+Conveniently located in Shelby Township, Rochester Hills and Macomb Township.
 We offer the highest quality Brazilian Jiu-Jitsu instruction in a friendly, respectful, family environment.
 Whether you’re looking for discipline, fitness, sport or self-defense training, we will meet your needs.
 Our curriculum covers all aspects of grappling, for self defense and competition, from throws and takedowns to ground fighting and submissions.

 Our community-based method of instruction integrates beginners into ongoing classes with advanced students.
 Newcomers learn not only from the class instructor, but also from more experienced students, providing a wider pool of knowledge, wisdom and technique.
 Advanced students, in turn, gain insight by helping beginners to progress.
 All classes are taught by qualified instructors.

 First Degree Black Belt Scott Zapczynski is the owner and head instructor of Metro Detroit Brazilian Jiu-Jitsu.
 He was first exposed to the effective art of Brazilian Jiu-Jitsu by watching a skinny, 170 lb.
 Brazilian fighter named Royce Gracie control and defeat larger, stronger, more athletic opponents in the early Ultimate Fighting Championships.
 Shortly after, Scott began training in 1997 at a Gracie affiliated school in Farmington Hills, Michigan.